Toolbar

 Undo/Redo

-If objects are moved with the cursor keys or the mouse, or if their size is changed, not every single change is saved, but only the state before the first change.
+If objects are moved with the cursor keys or the mouse, or their size is changed, not every single change is saved, but only the state before the first change.
 The same applies to text changes (inserting or deleting text).
 Undo/Redo is triggered via the function buttons in the toolbar or via the keyboard shortcuts CTRL Z and CTRL Y.

 5